romainberger/kcals/README.md

 ## Todo

-- check for new version every once in a while and display a short message
-- fix config file creation (use ink)
+- fix display after config file creation (use ink)
 - improve usage with arguments
-- improve user matching by ignore accents (é / e)
+- paste does not work
+- support new line with cmd + enter?

 ## License